Stocks, oil plunge on growing signs of global slowdown

 Yields on two-year U.S. Treasury notes rose above the 10-year yield for the first time since 2007, a metric known as an inversion that is widely seen as a classic recession signal.

-U.S. stocks fell almost 3% and major equity indices in Europe closed down 2% or near that while crude prices slumped almost 5% at one point.
+U.S. stocks fell about 3% and major equity indices in Europe closed down 2% or near that while crude prices slumped almost 5% at one point.

 The yield on the benchmark 10-year U.S. Treasury note <US10YT=RR> fell below 1.6% to its lowest since September 2016, as investors sought safety from the equity market carnage.